ksoichiro/blog.ksoichiro.com/docs/post/2021/02/change-suffix-and-show-created/README.md

 ---
 title: Remove .html suffix on VuePress and show created date
-description: I thought that each blog post having `.html` suffix is not good when I migrate my blog to other system in the future, so I investigated if there is an option to change this.
 tags: ["VuePress"]
 ---
 I thought that each blog post having `.html` suffix is not good when I migrate my blog to other system in the future, so I investigated if there is an option to change this.